LougSE/upwork-market-analysis/README.md

    - Trend identification accuracy

 ## Conclusion
-This project provides a comprehensive framework for understanding the PowerBI job market on Upwork.
-By combining automated data collection with advanced analysis techniques, we create actionable insights into market demands, rates, and skill requirements in the PowerBI space.
+This project provides a comprehensive analysis of the PowerBI job market on Upwork based on historical data collected through March 2025.
+While the RSS feed service has been discontinued, the insights and analysis methodology remain valuable for understanding market dynamics.
+Future iterations of this project will explore alternative data collection methods to continue providing valuable market insights.

+---
+*Last Updated: March 2025*